omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 .. list-table::

    * - .. figure:: pictures/Qtenv-inspector-grouped.png
-          :alt: The object inspector in Grouped mode
           :width: 80%

           The object inspector in Grouped mode

      - .. figure:: pictures/Qtenv-inspector-flat.png
-          :alt: The object inspector in Flat mode
           :width: 80%

           The object inspector in Flat mode